abpio/abp-commercial-docs/en/others/penetration-test-report.md

 Many of these alerts are **false-positive**, meaning the vulnerability scanner detected these issues, but they are not exploitable.
 It's clearly explained for each false-positive alert why this alert is a false-positive.

 In the next sections, you will find the affected URLs, alert descriptions, false-positive explanations, and fixes for the issues.
-Some positive alerts are already fixed, and some of them will be fixed in the next milestone.
+Some positive alerts are already fixed, or needed additional actions that will be taken by you.
 The issue links for the fixes are mentioned in each positive alert.

 ## Alerts